DreamDistribution: Learning Prompt Distribution for Diverse In-distribution Generation: Additional Result

 \subsection{Diverse Image Instance Generation}

 We show additional image generation results of our method in \Cref{fig:eval_set_result} using the reference images from our evaluation set.
 Each row is generated using reference images of the corresponding row in \Cref{fig:eval_set}.
+We also show additional examples in \Cref{fig:fg_bg_supp} that demonstrate the ability of our method to capture visual similarities in reference images and generate diverse images, specifically on the attributes that are shown different in reference images.